|Account Type||Account Level|

 - You have configured a set of groups on Okta whose names match the names of the roles defined in Sumo.

 - You have assigned each user in Okta to the Okta groups that maps to the roles you want the user to have.

 There are two sides to the configuration.
-You'll configure a Group Attribute Statement in Okta and a Roles Attribute in Sumo Logic, eachh with the same value.
-Okta will include that attribute value in the SAML assertions it sends to Sumo.
+You'll configure a Group Attribute Statement in Okta and a Roles Attribute in Sumo Logic, each with the same value.

 - Starts with.
-Useful of all the names of the Okta groups with Sumo users all begin with the same string.
+Useful if all the names of the Okta groups with Sumo users all begin with the same string.